Dating and Romance Scams

 As well as following these specific tips, find out how to protect yourself from all sorts of other scams.

 You can read two romance scam victims’ stories – How online romances cost Melba and Paul more than their hearts.
-Also check out our Grooming scams page for more information on the tactics dating and romance scammers will use to try and convince you to buy into their scam.
+Also, check out our other articles and pages for more information on the tactics dating and romance scammers will use to try and convince you to buy into their scam.

-If you are contacted by a psychic or clairvoyant offering you mystical secrets to wealth, health and luck, be very wary.
+- Psychic & clairvoyant scams – If you are contacted by a psychic or clairvoyant offering you mystical secrets to wealth, health, and luck, be very wary.
 Do not be fooled by fantastic claims and promises, they may be scams.

-Missed calls that can lead to premium rate charges.
-Mysterious text messages that can cost a lot of money if your reply to them.
+- Missed calls & text messages from unknown numbers – Missed calls that can lead to premium rate charges.
+Mysterious text messages can cost a lot of money if you reply to them.

-Spam emails, SMS or MMS usually offer free goods or ‘prizes’, very cheap products or promises of wealth.
-Responding to spam messages can result problems for you computer and your bank account.
+- Spam (junk mail) offers – Spam emails, SMS or MMS usually offer free goods or ‘prizes’, very cheap products, or promises of wealth.
+Responding to spam messages can result in problems for your computer and your bank account.